Barbary sheep: Natural range

-Barbary sheep naturally occur in northern Africa in Morocco, Algeria, Tunisia, northern Chad, Egypt, Libya, northern Mali, Mauritania, Niger, and Sudan (west of the Nile, and in the Red Sea Hills east of the Nile).
+Barbary sheep are endemic to regions of Northern Africa primarily surrounding the barren center of the Sahara Desert.
+Countries and territories where aoudad may be found include Algeria, Chad (north), Egypt, Libya, Mali (north), Mauritania, Morocco, Niger, Tunisia and Western Sahara.
+West of the Nile, they can be found in Sudan; east of the Nile, in the Red Sea Hills.
+The now-extinct Ancient Egyptian corkscrew-horned sheep (Ovis longipes palaeoaegyptiacus) was also thought to be a subspecies of wild barbary sheep.

+Populations within its native range have been decreasing due to hunting, legal and otherwise, and destruction of habitat.

 Introduced populations

-Barbary sheep have been introduced to southeastern Spain, the southwestern United States (Chinati Mountains on La Escalera Ranch, Guadalupe Mountains National Park, Palo Duro Canyon, the Trans-Pecos, and other parts of Texas and New Mexico), Niihau Island (Hawaii), Mexico, and some parts of Africa.
+Barbary sheep have been introduced to southeastern Spain and the Southwestern United States.

-They have become common in a limited region of southeastern Spain, since its introduction in 1970 to Sierra Espuña regional park as a game species.
-Its adaptability enabled it to colonise nearby areas quickly, and private game estates provided other centers of dispersion.
+They have become common in a limited region of southeastern Spain, since its introduction in 1970 to Sierra Espuña Regional Park as a game species.
+Its adaptability enabled it to colonize nearby areas quickly, and private game estates provided other centers of dispersion.
 The species is currently expanding, according to recent field surveys, now being found in the provinces of Alicante, Almería, Granada, and Murcia.
-This species is a potential competitor to native ungulates inhabiting the Iberian Peninsula.
-The species has also been introduced to La Palma (Canary Islands), and has spread throughout the northern and central parts of the island, where it is a serious threat to endemic vegetation.
-Aoudad has also been introduced in Croatia several times and there is a population in Mosor.
+The species is a potential competitor to native ungulates inhabiting the Iberian Peninsula, and has also been introduced to La Palma (in the Canary Islands), and has spread throughout the northern and central parts of the island, where it is a serious threat to endemic vegetation.
+The aoudad has also been introduced in Croatia several times, where a population exists in Mosor.

+During the winter of 1957-1958, 42 Barbary sheep were released in the Palo Duro Canyon of Texas for the purpose of attracting hunters to the region.

+Although the species has not yet been recorded in Australia, it is considered a pest species in Queensland, with the potential to establish in the wild.

 Taxonomy

-A. lervia is the only species in the genus Ammotragus.
-However, some authors include this genus in the goat genus Capra, together with the sheep genus Ovis.
+A. lervia is the only species in the genus Ammotragus, but some authors include this genus in the goat genus Capra, together with the sheep genus Ovis.

 The subspecies are found allopatrically in various parts of North Africa: